Consuming Alcohol Prior To Driving

-Law Enforcement and the Courts Looks For Certain Things.
+Law Enforcement And The Courts Looks For Certain Things.

 Typically, the Courts deem that an officer’s report notating blood shot watery eyes, slurred speech and an odor of alcohol is enough.
-It can be one of these or any combination.
+It can be one of these observations or a combination of factors.
 Courts have consistently held that odor alone can rise to the level of probable cause.

 Questions About Probable Cause and your DUI?